evm-tooling/viem-go/README.md

 ### Real-World Comparison: UniswapV2 Pool Extractor

-To see how these library-level benchmarks translate into a real application, check out [**viem-go-extractor-demo**](https://github.com/ChefBingbong/viem-go-extractor-demo) -- identical UniswapV2 pool extractors built in both Go (viem-go) and TypeScript (viem + Bun).
+To see how these library level benchmarks translate into a real application, check out [**viem-go-extractor-demo**](https://github.com/ChefBingbong/viem-go-extractor-demo). two identically built UniswapV2 pool extractors built in both Go (viem-go) and TypeScript (viem + Bun).

-Both extractors do the same work: sync 60,000+ pool pairs from on-chain UniswapV2 factories via multicall, decode Sync events from block logs, resolve ERC-20 token metadata, and serve the pool state over an HTTP API.
+Both extractors do the same work. they sync 60,000+ pool pairs from on-chain UniswapV2 factories via multicall, decode Sync events from block logs, resolve ERC-20 token metadata, and serve the pool state over an HTTP API.
 The results show where each language shines:

 | Dimension | Winner | Key Finding |
 |---|---|---|